-Over 5,700 of our approximately 9,100 regular employees (as of December 31, 2010) are employed under collective bargaining agreements.
+Over 6,000 of our approximately 10,000 regular employees (as of December 31, 2011) are employed under collective bargaining agreements.
 We could be subject to labour unrest or other labour disturbances as a result of delays in or the failure of negotiations in respect of our collective agreements, which could, while ongoing, have a material adverse effect on our business.
-See "Business and properties-Human resources" for the expiry date of the collective bargaining agreements covering unionized employees at our material projects.
+See "Description of the Business-Human resources" for the expiry date of the collective bargaining agreements covering unionized employees at our material projects.